 Michigan Breast Lift Specialists

 A Breast lift removes excess skin and raises drooping breasts caused by aging, pregnancy, or weight fluctuation.
 A breast lift can rejuvinate the breasts without the use of breast implants.
 The team at SurgeonGate is very experienced with breast lift surgery and has helped hundreds of women achieve a look they are happy and confident in.
 Request a consultation with a breast surgeon below or give us a call at 855-228-2220 to speak with a specialist about your goals.

 What can a breast lift treat?

-The breast lift can repair sagging, droopy, and deformed breasts which are often a cause for concern and discomfort for many women.
+The breast lift can repair aged, drooping, and tuberous breasts which are often a cause for concern and discomfort for many women.
 Factors such as aging, pregnancy, breastfeeding, and weight fluctuations are usually the cause of sagging breasts.
 A breast lift can elevate and reshape sagging breasts and reduce the size of the areolas, creating a more natural and youthful look.